-Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katherine McPhee
+Yolanda Hadid Allegedly Slams Ex-Husband David Foster’s ‘Unacceptable’ Engagement To Katharine McPhee

 According to a source, Yolanda Hadid from the Real Housewives of Beverly Hills thinks that David Foster’s engagement to Katharine McPhee is “unacceptable,” and that he’s “way too old” for her, detailed Radar Online.

-Hadid’s ex-husband of six years, David Foster, is 68 years old while McPhee is 34 years old.
-So the man is literally twice Katharine’s age, with a 34-year gap between the two.
+Hadid’s ex-husband of six years, David Foster, is 68-years-old, while McPhee is 34-years-old.
+The musician is literally twice Katharine’s age, with a 34-year gap between the two.

 Foster also has daughters around McPhee’s age.
 Sara is 37-years-old and Erin is 35-years old.
-But Foster’s daughters don’t seem to be put off by McPhee’s age, and reportedly likes Katharine.
-Erin, for example, said that “She’s amazing.
+But Foster’s daughters don’t seem to be put off by McPhee’s age, and reportedly like Katharine.
+Erin, for example, said the following about McPhee.

+“She’s amazing.
 I really like her.
 She’s awesome… My dad is kind of a hopeless romantic, and Katharine’s awesome.
 We really, really like her, and we’ve known her for a really long time.
 And if he’s happy, we’re happy,” according to the Inquisitr.

 An insider added that Hadid believed there was some sort of relations between Foster and McPhee for a while, saying that “[Yolanda] was threatened by their chemistry… They were more than flirty.
 She wanted David to be honest, and he kept denying it.
 He was upset at him, not Katharine.”
 In fact, Foster was seen cozying up with McPhee just two weeks after his divorce from Hadid was finalized.
 So Hadid’s comment about it being “unacceptable” is likely not just about the age difference, but also hints at Foster’s secret attraction to McPhee.